Welcome back, students!

 We hope you enjoyed your winter break.
-University Health Services is here to support you with comprehensive, high-quality medical, mental health, prevention, and wellness services.
+University Health Services (UHS) is here to support your health and well-being.
 Here are a few reminders to help get your semester off to a healthy start.

 - Wash hands often with soap and water